Curt Warner: Professional career

 Warner was the third overall pick of the 1983 NFL draft, selected by the Seattle Seahawks.
 He followed future hall of famers John Elway and Eric Dickerson.

 Warner led the AFC in rushing yards his rookie season in 1983, helping Seattle to its first Conference Championship game.
-He became the first Seahawk to rush for at least 1,000 yards in their rookie season, followed 39 years later by Kenneth Walker III.
+He became the first Seahawk to rush for at least 1,000 yards in his rookie season, followed 39 years later by Kenneth Walker III.
 The Seahawks lost to the Los Angeles Raiders in that season, who went on to become the league champion.
 The following year, Warner suffered a torn ACL in the 1984 season opener against Cleveland and was sidelined for the rest of the year.
 He came back in the 1985 season and had a number of successful seasons before ending his career with the Los Angeles Rams.

 Warner is a three-time Pro Bowler (1983, 1986, 1987), and was inducted into the Seattle Seahawks Ring of Honor in 1994.